WilliamSilveiraF/car-loan-api/README.md

 ## Unitary Tests

-Run the commands below for execute the tests
+Run the commands below to execute the tests
 ```sh
 $ cd app
 ```